Fantasy football: Nick Chubb, Dalvin Cook lead Week 12 running back rankings

 Nov.
-25 (UPI) -- Nick Chubb, Dalvin Cook, Alvin Kamara, Mike Davis and Ezekiel Elliott top my Week 12 fantasy football running back rankings for 2020.
+25 (UPI) -- Nick Chubb, Dalvin Cook, Alvin Kamara, Mike Davis and Derrick Henry top my Week 12 fantasy football running back rankings for 2020.

-Derrick Henry, Chris Carson, Aaron Jones, Josh Jacobs and Kareem Hunt round out my Top 10 options for Week 12.
-Antonio Gibson, Jonathan Taylor and Giovani Bernard also are among my favorite starts this week at the running back position.
+Chris Carson, Aaron Jones, Josh Jacobs, Kareem Hunt and Miles Sanders round out my Top 10 options for Week 12.
+Jonathan Taylor and Giovani Bernard also are among my favorite starts this week at the running back position.

 Monitor the status for each of your players' games this week as the coronavirus pandemic continues to impact the NFL schedule and player availability.
 No teams have Week 12 byes, so you should have more options when it comes to finding good defensive matchups for your running backs.